tmpfs/trucks/packages/trucks-compiler/README.md

       };
 ```

-Typically you should not need to modify the `plugins` list but it can be useful when you need a subset of the core compiler phases to be executed, for example if you wanted to inspect the component tree without writing any files.
+Typically you should not need to modify the `plugins` list but it can be useful when you need a subset of the core compiler phases to be executed, for example to inspect the component tree without writing any files.

 #### Protocol Plugins

-Protocol plugins are initialized by the [load][] phase (see the [file][resolver-file] plugin) they are responsible for registering a protocol (eg: `file:`) with a class that will resolve the URL to component files or an alternative compiler configuration.
+Protocol plugins are initialized by the [load][] phase they are responsible for registering a protocol (eg: `file:`) with a class that will resolve the URL to component files or an alternative compiler configuration.

+See the [http][resolver-http] plugin.

 #### Transform Plugins

-Transform plugins are executed by the [transform][] phase (see the [csp][transform-csp] plugin) when the entire component tree is ready.
+Transform plugins are executed by the [transform][] phase when the entire component tree is ready.
 They should perform transformations on the component tree creating output files when needed.

+See the [csp][transform-csp] plugin.

 #### Generator Plugins

-Generator plugins are executed by the [generator][] phase (see the [page][generator-page] plugin) and may be used to create additional output files or perform extra processing after transformations have been applied.
+Generator plugins are executed by the [generator][] phase and may be used to create additional output files or perform extra processing after transformations have been applied.

+See the [page][generator-page] plugin.

 ### Writing Plugins